 - 1. Explain to the students that they will make observations and record them on the Earth System in a Bottle Student Activity Sheet. - 2.
-Explain the Earth System in a Bottle Student Activity Sheet to the students (using an overhead transparency of the sheet if you wish).
+Review the Earth System in a Bottle Student Activity Sheet to the students.
 Every other day, students will record their names, the date, and the system they are observing.
 Remind them that each terrarium has air in it, so they will always check that box on the student activity sheet.
 Then they will observe the plants closely.
 Give the students cues about what to write about some ideas are: the number of sprouts or leaves, condensation, plant size, color, mold, roots.
-They will draw the plants in the bottle and may also write notes alongside.
+They will draw the plants in the bottle and may also write notes.
 Younger students may need assistance with this. - 3.
-Option: You or your students may want to take digital photos as a record as well. - 4.
+Optional: you or your students may want to take photos of the plants as an additional record. - 4.
 Explain to students that they will make observations for 10-15 minutes at specified times on certain days. - 5.
-You may want to monitor students during the first two observation sessions to make sure they are observing and recording in the manner specified (though any additional information students may want to record is also welcome).
-Note: At first, teachers might want to model a complete observation session for the class.
+You may want to monitor students during the first two observation sessions to make sure they are observing and recording in the specified way (though any additional information students want to record is also welcome).
+Note: at first, teachers might want to model a complete observation session for the class.